GSA-TTS/FAC-transition-site/src/data/reliability/curation.md

 ## 4. Communicate a solution

 The Clearinghouse, in consultation with appropriate agencies and advisory boards, will propose a solution via our [Decision Record process](https://github.com/GSA-TTS/FAC/blob/main/docs/architecture/decisions/0001-record-architecture-decisions.md).
-We will then announce that proposed solution, and a timeline to resolution, via our [updates page]({{"/updates/" | htmlBaseUrl(baseUrl)}}).

 ## 5. Implement the solution

-The solution will be implemented and executed on the timeline communicated.
+The solution will be implemented and executed, acknowleging our ongoing feature roadmap.

 ## 6. Log the change